A tourist's guide to regularity structures and singular stochastic PDEs: Basics on regularity structures

 Then the definition $T_\alpha=\textrm{span}\{X^n;\vert n\vert_{\frak{s}}=\alpha\}$ gives a grading for the bialgebra $T_X$.
 Since $T_0=\textrm{span}\{\bf1\}$, the space $T_X$ is a connected graded bialgebra.
 Thus it is indeed a Hopf algbera; the antipode is actually given by $S_+X^n=(-X)^n$.
 The \textsf{\textbf{polynomial regularity structure}} is given by

 \item[--] To have another picture in mind, think of $T$ and $T^+$ as sets of possibly labelled rooted trees, with $T^+$ consisting only of trees with positive tree homogeneities -- a homogeneity is assigned to each labelled tree.
-This notion of homogeneity induces the decomposition \eqref{EqNotationDirectSum} of $T$ into linear spaces spanned by trees with equal homogeneities; a similar decomposition holds for $T^+$.
-The coproduct $\Delta^+\tau$ is typically a sum over subtrees $\sigma$ of $\tau$ with the same root as $\tau$, and $\tau/\sigma$ is the quotient tree obtained from $\tau$ by identifying $\sigma$ with the root; this quotient tree is better seen as a product of trees.
-One understands the splitting $\Delta\tau$ of an element $\tau\in T$ in similar terms.
+This notion of homogeneity induces the decomposition \eqref{EqDelta} of $T$ into linear spaces spanned by trees with equal homogeneities; a similar decomposition holds for $T^+$.
+The coproduct $\Delta^{(+)}\tau$ is typically a sum over subtrees $\sigma$ of $\tau$ with the same root as $\tau$, and $\tau/\sigma$ is the quotient tree obtained from $\tau$ by identifying $\sigma$ with the root; this quotient tree is better seen as a product of trees.
 See Section \ref{SectionBuildingRS} for constructions of regularity structures of this sort associated with singular stochastic PDEs.
 For such regularity structures, the minimum regularity of the elements of $T$ is given by the minimum regularity of the noises in the equation.
 One can leave aside trees by the time we arrive at Section \ref{SectionBuildingRS} and work in the abstract setting of this section throughout. \end{itemize}